Have you noticed a changing mole, new spot, or skin lesion that concerns you?

 Melanoma is less common but more serious, appearing as a dark, irregular mole or lesion.

 At Aventus Clinic, we offer a free online assessment — our expert dermatologists and skin‑cancer specialists will review your photos and advise whether a full screening is recommended.
-If a clinic visit is needed, we provide quick, discreet consultations at our London or Hertfordshire clinics.
+If a clinic visit is needed, we provide quick, discreet assessments at our Hertfordshire clinics.
 Book your free assessment now and take the first step toward protecting your skin health.

 Private skin cancer screening is suitable for: